imantung/imantung.github.io/_posts/2017-12-25-ruby-or-java-or-go.md

 Java is [object oriented](https://en.wikipedia.org/wiki/Object-oriented_programming) and mature programming language.
 Most developer already familiar about this beast and I don't wanna say much.
 Regardless its bad and good, Java is still industry standard of how programming language should be.
 Maybe it's most supported language in open source community especially on [apache community](https://www.apache.org/).
 In search of java-killer-language, another programming language is born yet running on top of [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) like [Scala](https://www.scala-lang.org/), [Kotlin](https://kotlinlang.org/), [Clojure](https://clojure.org/), etc.

 I was working with java for mobile apps, automation tool and some services but I still doesn't have preference library/framework for backend service.
 I have short experience with [Spring](https://spring.io/) [Hibernate](http://hibernate.org/) and not fans of it.
-[Spark Framework](http://hibernate.org/) seem promising but java itself have too many configurable and [boilerplate](https://en.wikipedia.org/wiki/Boilerplate_text) that slow the development process.
+[Spark Framework](http://sparkjava.com/) and [Play Framework](https://www.playframework.com/) seem promising however java itself have too many configurable and [boilerplate](https://en.wikipedia.org/wiki/Boilerplate_text) that slow the development process.
 You also need to [tunning the JVM](https://docs.oracle.com/cd/E13222_01/wls/docs81/perform/JVMTuning.html) for best performance.
 So development wise, I want to avoid using java beside it may have good performance.

 Java probably best option for project that required some apache software or have some open source dependency.
 Java also good start to learn programming since it's straight forward, conceptual and less magical then most popular programming language today.